camillakathy/camillakathy/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hello+there!;Im+Camilla;Welcome!)](https://git.io/typing-svg)
 ## A few things about me
-- 🧑‍💻 I’m interested in almost any topics 🤓 Software, Web devs, Database, Data Science, Machine Learning, ....
+- 🧑‍💻 I’m interested in almost any topics 🤓 Software, Web developments, Database, Data Science, Machine Learning, ....
 - ✈️ Love to travel to new places.
 - ♟️ In my free time, I play chess.
 - 💞️ I’m looking to collaborate on any open-source projects.